Quaker Valley Council of Governments

 Pennsylvania Department of Community and Economic Development

-Allegheny County Councils of Governments work together to promote intergovernmental solutions, and form the Allegheny InterCOG Council.
+Allegheny County Councils of Governments work together to promote intergovernmental solutions, and formed the Allegheny InterCOG Council.

 Quaker Valley Council of Governments | 343 Eicher Road | Pittsburgh, PA 15237